deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### <a name="torch">Torch</a>

 [**Torch**](http://torch.ch/) is a computational framework written in Lua that supports machine-learning algorithms.
-Some version of it is used by large tech companies such as Google DeepMind and Facebook, which devote in-house teams to customizing their deep learning platforms.
+Some version of it is used by large tech companies such as Facebook and Twitter, which devote in-house teams to customizing their deep learning platforms.
 Lua is a multi-paradigm scripting language that was developed in Brazil in the early 1990s.

 Torch7, while powerful, [was not designed to be widely accessible](https://news.ycombinator.com/item?id=7929216) to the Python-based academic community, nor to corporate software engineers, whose lingua franca is Java.
 Deeplearning4j was written in Java to reflect our focus on industry and ease of use.
 We believe usability is the limiting parameter that inhibits more widespread deep-learning implementations.
 We believe scalability ought to be automated with open-source distributed run-times like Hadoop and Spark.
 And we believe that a commercially supported open-source framework is the appropriate solution to ensure working tools and building a community.